-Electronics are expensive investments.
-Protect yours with a whole house surge protector.
+Electronics are expensive.
+Protect yours with whole house surge protection.

-Whole House Surge Protection
+Whole House Surge Protection, Toronto

 Frequently Asked Questions (FAQs)

 Many homeowners like to use power surge protector strips as their go-to electronics protection.
 These devices look like regular power strips, with the added feature of voltage surge protection anywhere from 400 volts or less.
-If you are not buying cheap dollar stores ones, the pricier ones come with an indicator that shows if they have been worn out and it is time to replace them.
+If you are not buying cheap dollar stores ones, the pricier ones come with an LED indicator that shows if they have been worn out and if it is time to replace them.
 Most power surge protector strips plug into a wall outlet and can double as outlets for multiple devices.

 Why should I install a whole house surge protector?

-When a MADE ELECTRIC electrician is called to a home, they install the whole house protection devices to the home’s electrical panel box.
-The advantage of these devices is that they can stop large surges from external sources, such as lighting and other high-energy surges and diverge it to the ground, saving you thousands of dollars in house fire damages.
+When a MADE ELECTRIC electrician is called to your home, they will install a whole house protection device to your home’s electrical panel box.
+These devices stop large surges from external sources, such as lightning, and diverge it to the ground, saving you thousands of dollars in house fire damage.